 A pair of crocodiles chased each other as a fish eagle looked on.
 Ducks quacked around the waterhole and a couple of herons stood haughtily amid them.
 A dazzle of zebras and a herd of wildebeest arrived to quench their thirst.
 A bit later, a parade of what seemed like over a hundred elephants came to hydrate themselves.
 No, I was not on a game drive.
 I watched all this activity from the comfort of my room at the five-star Tau Game Lodge in the malaria-free Madikwe Game Reserve.
 It was like watching a wildlife TV channel live.
 All this action is also recorded live on webcam and can be seen on the lodge's website.

 Tau Game Lodge is the biggest lodge in Madikwe Game Reserve in the North-West Province and the third-oldest.
 It is just an hour away from Gaborone and one of the closest game reserves to Johannesburg, making it equally popular with guests from Botswana and South Africa.
 The 30 African-inspired thatched chalets accommodate up to 60 people and comprise standard, deluxe and family rooms.
 They are built in a U-shaped formation around the meandering waterhole allowing all guests great views of the wildlife frequenting it.
 All the chalets boast private viewing decks and outdoor showers from where only voyeuristic animals will be able to observe you.

 The lodge is family-friendly and we saw many kids having fun during our stay there.
-Children from six years onwards are taken on normal game drives and those under six can be taken on shorter game drives especially for them.
+Children from six years and over are taken on normal game drives and those under six can be taken on shorter game drives especially for them.
 The lodge has a conference centre making it a popular choice for corporate getaways.
 It is also a popular place for romantic bush weddings.
 A curio shop, swimming pool, library area, spa and a Cubs Clubhouse and play area for the little ones complete the surroundings.